Product Management For Dummies a Review

 My rating: 3 of 5 stars

 This book as expected introduces the nuances of a project manager from different perspectives, its role and even its responsibilities.
-For anyone that is looking to understand what it is about on the surface this book will fits well.
+For anyone who is looking to understand what it is about on the surface, this book will fit well.

 The book also covers the difficulties that a project manager might face when dealing with different roles and trying to get the product to move forward, the development team, stack holders and executives.